Interlingua: The four models

 The vote total ended up as follows: P 26.6%, M 37.5%, C 20%, and K 15%.
 The two more schematic models, C and K, were rejected.
-Of the two naturalistic models, M attracted somewhat more support than P. Taking national biases into account (for example, the French who were polled disproportionately favored Model M), IALA decided on a compromise between models M and P, with certain elements of C.
+Of the two naturalistic models, M attracted somewhat more support than P. Taking national biases into account (for example, the French who were polled disproportionately favoured Model M), IALA decided on a compromise between models M and P, with certain elements of C.

 Finalization

 The German-American Gode and the French Martinet did not get along.
 Martinet resigned and took up a position at Columbia University in 1948, and Gode took on the last phase of Interlingua's development.
 His task was to combine elements of Model M and Model P; take the flaws seen in both by the polled community and repair them with elements of Model C as needed; and develop a vocabulary.
 Alice Vanderbilt Morris died in 1950, and the funding that had sustained IALA ceased, but sufficient funds remained to publish a dictionary and grammar.
 The vocabulary and grammar of Interlingua were first presented in 1951, when IALA published the finalized Interlingua Grammar and the Interlingua–English Dictionary (IED).
 In 1954, IALA published an introductory manual entitled Interlingua a Prime Vista ("Interlingua at First Sight").

 Interlingua as presented by the IALA is very close to Peano's Interlingua (Latino sine flexione), both in its grammar and especially in its vocabulary.
 A distinct abbreviation was adopted: IA instead of IL.